-My colleague, Rebecca Sheriff, and I went on to speak about the process of bringing a civil claim for compensation relating to abuse, as well as applications to the Criminal Injuries Compensation Authority.
+I went on to speak about the process of bringing a civil claim for compensation relating to abuse, as well as applications to the Criminal Injuries Compensation Authority.

 We had some many great questions from attendees, who wanted to know more about how police investigations work, time limits for civil claims, and how they as individuals, could support SurvivorsUK’s work.

 We also spoke about the stigma men face when coming forward to talk about abuse they have suffered, the process of reporting to the police and bringing a civil claim and the importance of holding individuals and organisations responsible to account.